 On Page 4, set the Network Call Redirection field to y.
-This allows inbound calls transferred back to the PSTN to use the SIP REFER method, see [17].
+This allows inbound calls transferred back to the PSTN to use the SIP REFER method, see Reference [15].
 Set the Send Diversion Header field to y.
 This field provides additional information to the network if the call has been re-directed.
-This is only needed when Enterprise Trunking from PAETEC is not being used to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
-If Enterprise Trunking from PAETEC is used set this value to n.
+This is necessary to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
 Set the Support Request History field to n.
 Set the Telephone Event Payload Type to 101, the value preferred by PAETEC.